 13 = Arterial truck only

-14 = Collector
+14 = Collector or local

 TRNDIST Fixed guideway transit distance (miles)